CoderDojo-Content/Beginner-Wearables/en/make-detachable-parts.md

 1. You can also extend your badge circuit so that separate pieces of felt with their own LEDs can be joined onto it to make them light up!
- * The LEDs must be of the same type, either all sewable or all non-sewable.
-It works best with sewable LEDs as you can connect many more of them to the same battery without the power being reduced.
+ * All the LEDs must be of the same type, either all sewable or all non-sewable.

 2. First you will need another badge.
 This one will not have a battery of its own.
 But without a battery, where will the threads go?